Alan Moncrieff

 Sir Alan Aird Moncrieff, CBE, FRCP, FRCOG, JP (9 October 1901 – 24 July 1971) was a British paediatrician and professor emeritus at University of London.
 He was most notable for developing the first premature-baby unit in 1947.
-It was Moncrief who recognised and developed the concept of daily parental visits to the ward, which he developed while at Great Ormond Street, well before the need for this became recognised, and with his ward sister, published an article on Hospital Visiting for Children in 1949.
+It was Moncrieff who recognised and developed the concept of daily parental visits to the ward, which he developed while at Great Ormond Street, well before the need for this became recognised, and with his ward sister, A M Walton, published an article on Hospital Visiting for Children in 1949.

 Biography

 Moncrieff was born in East Cliff Manse, St Johns Wood Road, Bournemouth, the eldest surviving son of Rev. William Moncrieff, a Congregational Minister, and Isabella Masterson.
 After attending the local Council school, he received his early education at Caterham School and received a scholarship to train at the Middlesex Hospital Medical School and qualified in 1922 with a Conjoint diploma.
 A year later, he graduated with an M.B.
 B.S. with honours and distinction in medical and surgery, and won the University medal.

 In 1928, Moncrieff was married to Honor Wedmore, and they had two sons and a daughter.
 His wife died in 1954, and in following year, he married Mary Katherine Wedmore.